manniL/talk-jetbrains-js-day-2022-nuxt3-vue/slides.md

 * Universal deployment is made easy with Nuxt
 * Phenomenal DX and sensible defaults = Happy Developers
 * <logos-nuxt-icon /> is more than Vue on Steroids
+* A progressive app-level framework to reduce friction around developing your app

 </VClicks>